tyseer2335/forecast-ai/deliverables/D1/planning.md

 #### Q11.
 How does your team fit within the overall team organisation of the partner?

+Our team plays a vital role in the **product development** and enhancement of the Machine Learning Group's project, specifically focusing on visualizing the outputs of their LLM model to forecast future events and its biases.
+This visualization is crucial because it allows both researchers and general users to understand and analyze the model’s results more effectively.
+We fit into the product development cycle by creating and refining the tools that display this complex data in an accessible and informative way.

+Examples of this are given from our team skills, such as:
+ - The development of a heatmap visualization by our frontend team
+ - Sidebar Chat History by Irene
+ - Newsfeed Expansion by Edison
+ - User Prompt and News Article Visualization by Tyseer
+ - Statistics and Metrics Display on Heatmap by Jasjot
+ - Backend and Data Processing by Muaj and Aditya
+ - Infrastructure and Team Management by Yehyun, who is also a team-lead full stack developer.

+This dynamic group fits well with the organization of the partner as they expect us to create this full-stack application, with the partner setting benchmarks and timelines for the full stack development of the product.

 #### Q12.
 How does your project fit within the overall product from the partner?

+Our project is the core frontend visualization component and user backend for the Machine Learning Group’s product, which involves using their LLM to forecast future events.
+The big picture of the product is a system that provides accurate, transparent, and bias-aware forecasts of significant events.
+The role of our team is to ensure that these complex outputs are visually represented in an accessible way that both researchers and general users can interact with.

+Our project is the frontend/backend of the Web App, visualizing the output of the LLM model, while the AI data is handled by the partner (the Machine Learning Group).
+This allows us to focus solely on the user experience, interface, while the partner ensures the model’s functionality and data accuracy.
+Specifically, our work can be seen as the first major step toward a user-ready product.
+Without our visualizations, the model's predictions would remain abstract, making it harder for researchers to interpret them and for users to gain any meaningful insights.

+(Will be adding more, I’ll read a bit into the document)

 ## Potential Risks